ADGEfficiency/data-science-south/content/lessons/git.md

 **Different developers use different tools for using Git**.

 This lesson focuses on using Git through a terminal via a CLI.
+This is because if we can use Git via a CLI, we can use it both interactively as we work and in [CI/CD pipelines](/lessons/ci-cd).

+Other Git tools include:

+- IDE's like PyCharm or VSCode,
+- GUI programs like GitKraken or Github Desktop.

 Git commits & branches can be naturally visualized, making visual tools popular and useful.

-If you prefer a more visual way to use Git, feel free to use a tool like GitKraken or Github Desktop and repeat the actions we do in the terminal in your Git GUI program.

 ### Git CLI

-[Install Git here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - you can then use the Git CLI `lang:shell-session:$ git`:
+[Install Git here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - you can then use the Git CLI `$ git`:

 ```shell-session
 $ git --help